compulim/web-speech-cognitive-services/README.md

   </DictateButton>
 ```

-You can also look at our [playground page](packages/playground/src/App.js) to see how it works.
+You can also look at our [playground page](packages/playground/src/DictationPane.js) to see how it works.

 # Test matrix

 Browsers are all latest as of 2018-06-28, except:

 * macOS was 10.13.1 (2017-10-31), instead of 10.13.5
-   * There should be no change on the matrix since Safari does not support Web Speech API
+   * Since Safari does not support Web Speech API, the test matrix remains the same
 * Xbox was tested on Insider build (1806) with Kinect sensor connected
    * The latest Insider build does not support both WebRTC and Web Speech API, so we suspect the production build also does not support both